 Over the years, the Comox Valley grew from a small logging area to a vibrant, diverse collection of people and communities.
 As the population surged, health services in the community also expanded to include Home Health Care, a nursing centre, Mental Health and Substance Use services, Public Health nursing, health protection services, residential care and more.

-The new Comox Valley Hospital will build on this legacy of care in the community, extending and expanding services through the use of new technologies.
+The new North Island Hospital Comox Valley campus will build on this legacy of care in the community, extending and expanding services through the use of new technologies.
 It will elevate the standard of care in the community, on Vancouver Island, and across the province of BC.

 Please read more About the Project for more details.